iann838/Znop/README.md

 ### Install as executable

-1. Find the latest executable in this repositories Releases.
+1. Find the latest executable in this repository's [Releases](https://github.com/paaksing/Znop/releases).
 2. Download it to local machine
 3. Execute it.